t0kt0ckus/libsusrv/README.md

 ===

 Requirements are obvious:
 - A rooted Android device, with an installed SU application, that is an application that provides a `su` binary that can spawn priviledged shell sessions.
-The library will search into the following directories: `/sbin`, `/system/sbin`, `/system/bin`, and `/system/xbin`.
+The library will search into the following directories: `/sbin`, `/system/sbin`, `/system/bin`, and `/system/xbin`, in that order.
-- The native implementation relies upon stable bionic C APIs, and should apply to most of Android OS versions.
+- The native implementation relies upon POSIX C APIs, implemented in bionic, and should apply to most of Android OS versions.

 The library seems to work fine with Chainfire's [SuperSU](http://www.chainfire.eu/projects/52/SuperSU/) on Android KitKat 4.x.

 Overview
 ===